MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 > [!NOTE]
 > The audio conferencing license is *required* to:
-> - Escalate from 1:1 call to a group call
+> - Escalate from 1:1 call to a group call.
 > - Add external participants to scheduled meetings, by either dialing out or providing the dial-in number.